 High quality Omega 3’s are essential for healthy joints.
 Not all supplements are created equal.
 After discovering Holistic Veterinarian Dr. Peter Dobias and getting to know him more, we feel confident in how much he cares so deeply about sourcing the best possible ingredients for the supplements he carefully crafts.

-If you found this blog and resource valuable, consider contributing to our piggy bank.
+If you found this blog and resource valuable, consider contributing to the Squad’s piggy bank.
 With your support, we can focus more of our time on creating helpful videos and blogs just like this one.
 Your donation will also buy the Husky Squad a healthy bag of treats!